Frequently Asked Questions

 What extra rentals do you have available?

 Again, we have worked hard to include everything you might need for a successful event in the room rental fees.
 Outside of what is routinely included, we also offer many extra rentals including: a brown decorative table/bar, a white decorative table/bar, a small white chandelier, and bistro tables.
-We can also hang ceremony draping in both venue spaces, for an additional fee.
 If you are interested in any rentals, let us know and we can send you what we have to offer.

 Is it possible to have you cater an offsite event?